smurthy/nebula49/README.md

 - Workstation powered, in part, by local 11kw solar panel grid-tied system with planned upgrade to large battery backup for evening, night, cloudy-day, and off-grid usaage
 - Upgraded network for 5 gig egress, ingress

-- The motherboard version is 1.2.
-There is a bug with previous versions with respect to sleep/suspend that can't be resolved with a BIOS update.
-Get the latest motherboard version.